Zettlr/zettlr-docs/docs/en/first-time-users/exporting-files.md

 Exporting as a PDF is probably the most common use-case.
 However, PDF is also the most complex target format.
 To export regular, fully-featured PDF files, you will need a LaTeX installation on your computer.
 If you do not yet have LaTeX on your computer, [follow our guide to do so](../getting-started/installing-latex.md).

 If you do not want to set up LaTeX, or cannot use it due to any other reason, you can also utilize the **Simple PDF** export.
-This profile also creates a PDF, but avoids LaTeX entirely.
-What Zettlr will do in this case is export your file to HTML, and then use Chrome’s “Print Website” dialog to export that HTML file to PDF.
+This profile also creates a PDF, but avoids LaTeX.
+What Zettlr will do in this case is export your file to HTML, and then use Chrome’s “Print Website” method to export that HTML file to PDF.

 !!! note

-	Zettlr can do so, because it is built on Electron, which essentially consists of the Google Chrome browser.
+	Zettlr can "print" HTML files, because it is built on Electron, which essentially consists of the Google Chrome browser.

 ### TextBundle and TextPack